The Unholy starring Jeffrey Dean Morgan is a lackluster horror film. And I’m being generous.

-If Gerry knew he was in a horror film, the cardinal sin one can commit is break a creepy-looking doll.
-You’ve no idea what sort of malevolent force can be lurking in those things!
+If Gerry knew he was in a horror film, the cardinal sin one can commit is to break a creepy-looking doll.
+You’ve no idea what sort of malevolent force is lurking in those things!
 Damn it, Gerry!

 And he would later learn of his ghastly mistake with severe consequences.

-But if all this doll business seems cliche, that’s because it is.
+But if this doll-business seems cliche, that’s because it is.

-Anyway, the doll housed the spirit of a witch named Mary Elnor, executed 200 years prior.
+Anyway, the doll housed the spirit of a witch named Mary Elnor, who was executed 200 years prior.

 The 1800’s Occult…